hazelcast/hazelcast/hazelcast-documentation/src/Preface.md

 ##### Typographical Conventions

+Below table shows the conventions used in this manual.

 |Convention|Description|
 |:-|:-|
 |**bold font**| - Indicates words in a sentence requiring reader's specific attention. <br> - Also indicates property/parameter values.|